Gabatrix: The Shira Maneuver

 “Is that wise?”
 Lynch asked her.

 “Pirates have attacked the Chacal Naranja,” Lifen answered back.
 “We have our jobs to do.
 All UHN vessels must respond immediately.
-The longer we wait, the more likely the crew of that ship is in danger.
+The longer we wait, the more likely the ship’s crew is in danger.
 Shira ... do you know enough on the weapons systems of this ship that you can man that console?”

 “Yes, I can,” Shira replied.

 Zhao began to grab the flight yoke of his console.
 He started to gently pull it down as the bottom-mounted ventral thrusters activated.
 The Jian Seng was doing a slow but hard 180-degree turn while it was maintaining its forward momentum.
-The ground got heavy as the g-forces pulled down on everyone.
+The ground became heavy as the g-forces pulled everyone down.
 The viewscreen showed the left side of the asteroid belt as the camera tried to remain fixated on the beleaguered freighter.
 Another camera automatically switched over to continue tracking the ship.
 Within less than fifteen seconds, the entire vessel was now moving backward and looking upside down toward Picaro.
-The g-forces ceased as the rear thrusters began to activate.
+The g-forces ceased before the rear thrusters began to activate.
 New G-forces came forth as everyone’s backs were pressed to their chairs.
 It would take a minute for the ship to eventually come to a stop and start moving forward.
-The reality of space travel was that it took time for vessels to hit the brakes and start moving forward.

 The captain had little time but was doing her best to get her microphone down to her mouth.
-She was preparing to call everyone on the ship.
 She looked over to Lynch.

 “Lynch,” Lifen said.
-“Inform Valdivia that we are enroute to investigate the Chacal Naranja distress call.
+“Inform Valdivia that we’re en route to investigate the Chacal Naranja’s distress call.
 Tell them that we have spotted the wreckage of the freighter.
 Estimated arrival is within twelve minutes.”

 “Roger, Captain,” Lynch said.